14 Careers That Could Make You a Millionaire Before You Retire

 “We surveyed over 10,000 millionaires all across the country for the researching finding in my new book Everyday Millionaires: How Ordinary People Built Extraordinary Wealth—and How You Can Too,” says author Chris Hogan.
 “The things that we found was that these were regular, everyday people working regular, everyday jobs.”

 Hogan and his research team asked for the millionaires’ professions to learn more about how these people became net worth millionaires—which includes how much money they have when they factor in what they own minus what they owe.
 “The number one profession amongst these millionaires was engineers,” says Hogan.
 “That doesn’t surprise me; they’re good at planning.”
 It’s also among the 100 best jobs in this 2019 U.S. News and World Report Survey.

 In this feature, we included median 2017 salaries from the Bureau of Labor Statistics website, but, it’s important to have conversations with people in your profession and region, advises Vicki Salemi, career expert at Monster.
 “Salaries for one position in a major metro area like New York City can be vastly different to another in a rural part of the country as well as levels comparing a new manager to a manager who has seven to ten years of experience,” she says.
 You can also take into consideration competition for jobs.
-Monster looks at hiring patterns over the past six months to see what’s hot; if you’re looking for a career where you’d be in demand, here are the 10 best careers to pursue right now.
+Monster looks at hiring patterns over the past six months to see what’s hot.

 Average certified public accountant salary: $69,350

 “The second most common profession amongst the millionaires we surveyed were accountants,” says Hogan.
 “That doesn’t surprise me either because they’re good at counting.”
 There’s a high potential for upward mobility in this career as well, according to that U.S. News and World Report survey.